Informfully/Scrapers/README.md

 ## Installation Guide

-The following installation instructions are an abbreviated version for quickly getting you set and ready.
+The following installation instructions are an abbreviated version to quickly get you set up and ready.
 You can access the full [Scrapers documentation here](https://informfully.readthedocs.io/en/latest/scrapers.html).

 ### Download the Code